Hannover96/starter/content/publication/VarGrad/index.md

 bound (ELBO) for variational inference, based on the score function method with leave-one-out control variates.
-We show that this gradient estimator can be obtained using a new loss, defined as the variance of the log-ratio between the exact posterior and the variational approximation, which we call the $log-variance loss$.
+We show that this gradient estimator can be obtained using a new loss, defined as the variance of the log-ratio between the exact posterior and the variational approximation, which we call the log-variance loss.
 Under certain conditions, the gradient of the log-variance loss equals the gradient of the (negative) ELBO.
 We show theoretically that this gradient estimator, which we call VarGrad due to its connection to the log-variance loss, exhibits lower variance than